sdurz/ubot/README.md

 })
 ```

-same applies to responses.
-You can access JSON properties with the dotted notation:
+Same applies to responses.
+You can access `JSON` properties with the dotted notation:

 ```golang
 chatId, err :== sentMsg.GetInteger("chat_id")